INVERTEBRATES

 Rhyssa persuasoria.

-BLOWFLIES (Diptera, Calliphoridae) of the Faroe Islands.
+Blowflies (Diptera, Calliphoridae) of the Faroe Islands.

 Some 20 people have collected blowflies around the Faroes in 2005 and 2006.
 The total catch was app.
 1300 blowflies, and the idea is to continue the catching in 2007.
 There seems to be a big variety in the species from island to island, but when I determined the 1300 species the variety was as follows: